Bomb squad called to An Post sorting office after suspicious package found

 File photograph of an Army bomb disposal team.

-The Army Bomb Squad has been called out to a major An Post sorting office in Dublin after staff intercepted a suspicious package.
+The Army Bomb Squad was called out to a major An Post sorting office in Dublin after staff intercepted a suspicious package.

 Gardaí in Clondalkin were alerted to an incident at the Dublin Mail Centre on the Nangor Road at about 4pm on Monday.

-The Defence Forces Explosive Ordnance Disposal (EOD) team are currently at the scene.
+The Defence Forces Explosive Ordnance Disposal (EOD) team attended the scene.
 A bomb disposal robot has been deployed to assess the package and detonate it if deemed necessary.

-A garda spokesman said the Nangor Road and Parkwest business park are currently closed as a result of the operation and diversions are in place.
+A garda spokesman said the Nangor Road and Parkwest business park was closed as a result of the operation and diversions are in place.

+Following an investigation by the EOD team it was confirmed the suspicious package was empty, and units confirmed the area was safe, according to a Garda spokesman.